 Amazon advertises its streaming content for PC as being “DVD quality” – in short, this means it’s standard definition.
 So unfortunately, you cannot stream HD content to your computer, but you can stream HD to your Kindle Fire HD, Xbox 360, PS3, Roku, or TiVO.
 For regular laptop users, this means Amazon is out.
 No questions asked.

 Netflix’s and Hulu’s streaming quality are too similar to really see a difference, and users can watch content in both HD and SD.
 However, Netflix provides the option to throttle your quality as a means to prevent from going over your data cap, and this is a nice consideration for its clientele.
 But for those of you who enjoy crystal clear viewing, iTunes’ HD content has been compared to Blu-ray.
 With that said, iTunes is the winner of this round.

 Bear in mind that the quality is also based on your connection.
 You could live in Podunk, Nowhere, with the worst ISP in the world, and iTunes would look pretty horrible.

 As you can tell, it appears that Netflix is the best best instant video streaming service out there.
 It’s incredibly well-rounded, providing a good variety of content for a vast set of devices at a fair price.

 This doesn’t mean that the other services are poor, by any means.
-Hulu Plus is perfect for those of you who are addicted to television shows.
+Hulu Basic and Hulu Live are perfect for those who are addicted to live television shows.
 Amazon Instant Video comes with the total package, including books, music, and shipping via Amazon Prime. iTunes is great for hanging onto your entertainment.

 What do you think?
 Did I pick the best service?
 I want to know what your opinions, so leave your thoughts and feedback in the comments.